SMSpp-Project/tools/README.md

 applies only when the file is actually reachable, so a missing default is silently ignored, and explicit `-B`/`-S` always take precedence.

+The `-c` prefix is applied to *every* Configuration filename, not only the top-level `-B`/`-S` files but also every filename referenced from inside a config file: the `*filename` include mechanism and the `strInnerBSC` / `str_LagBF_BSCfg` meta-config chains.
+A run from any working directory therefore resolves every config relative to `-c`: point `-c` at the directory holding the `.txt` files and the tool needs no particular current directory (this is what lets an external driver such as pySMSpp invoke the tool from an arbitrary location).
+Consequently, filenames referenced from inside a config file are written *bare* (e.g. `*PFBCfg.txt`, `strInnerBSC UCBSCfg.txt`), without a `config/` component, since `-c` supplies the base directory.

 ### Quick start (run the bundled example)

 From each tool's own directory, a plain run on the bundled example is: